kowzan-devops/kubernetes/kubernetes-basic-description.md

 - responsible to check if containers are running on the nodes as expected

 #### Pods
-- The smallest object within the Kubernetes ecosystem
-- pod = container or containers + storage resources + unique IP + local options
-- Labels - User defined Key:Value pair associated to Pods

-#### Deployment
-- object that manages a replicated application
-- making sure to automatically replace any instances that fail or become unresponsive

 #### Service(s)
 An abstraction which serves as a proxy for a group of Pods, performing a “service”, it means that service makes sure that network traffic can be directed to the pods for the workload.
 Types of services: